jlcalderons/DotNet/README.md

 I worked in telecommunications wireless networks for more than 28 years.
 Now, I'm looking for others challenges/jobs in TO/TI world, like data analyst, developer apps, cloud professional, process and/or data miner, network technician/engineer and so on.

 I'm interested in Wireless communications, IoT Networks, Private Networks, 4G, 5G and all their services in everyone (including TO, TI, AI and/or ML).
-Now, I'm coming back to the programming world... yeah!
+Now, I'm returning to the programming world... yeah!

 Contact me: